discordjs/discord.js/docs/troubleshooting.rst

 You can try reconnecting before submitting an issue, as sometimes some of the servers may be slightly different.

+If you're your bot or client is exiting unexpectedly with no error, this is likely caused by websocket disconnects.
+Make sure you have ``autoReconnect`` enabled.
+See `Client`_.

 Voice
 ------